jlinto10/durins-day-forecaster/README.md

 ### Testing

 In 2014, the following author calculated October 23rd.
-I ran 2014 through my tool and got the same output (See Testing project).
-So I'm assuming that with the logic stated above my calculator is fairly accurate.
+I passed 2014 into my tool and got the correct output (See the `Testing` project).

 http://askmiddlearth.tumblr.com/post/73200106670/how-to-predict-durins-day